 Controlled Unclassified Information (CUI) is a new information security program utilized by the executive branch.
+Effective April 2023, the NRC’s plans to transition to a CUI program on November 1, 2023, have been delayed.
+This delay will support the NRC’s overall readiness to transition to CUI, while working towards minimizing the burden on NRC employees and external stakeholders, where practicable.
+Once a new transition date is established, the NRC will communicate the new date to all stakeholders well in advance.
 The CUI program is intended to standardize the way the executive branch handles unclassified information that, although unclassified, is still sensitive and merits special controls to prevent unauthorized access.
 It introduces a new framework for the entire executive branch to designate, mark, safeguard, and disseminate unclassified information that laws, regulations, or government-wide policies require or allow agencies to protect using safeguarding or dissemination controls.

 The CUI program was established pursuant to Executive Order 13556, "Controlled Unclassified Information."
 The National Archives and Records Administration (NARA) has issued government-wide implementing regulations for executive branch agencies to implement the CUI program at 32 CFR Part 2002.
 The CUI Executive Agent (CUI EA) at NARA also issues guidance to executive branch departments and agencies that handle such information.
 NARA maintains a list of information categories that qualify as CUI at the CUI Registry.